A structure-preserving finite element method for the multi-phase Mullins-Sekerka problem with triple junctions: Finite element approximation

 Choosing $\vec{\eta} = \X{m+1}{} - \X{m}{}\in\underline{V}(\curve{m}{})$ in $\eqref{eq:FE-CV-linear}$, gives

 We compute from \eqref{eq:StabilityLinear3} and \eqref{eq:StabilityLinear4}, on recalling Lemma~\ref{lem:HandbookLemma57}, that

 This proves the desired result. \end{proof} \begin{rem} Similar stability results for the discretization of other gradient flows of curve networks can be found in \cite{BarrettGarckeNuernbergSurfaceDiffusion2007,BarrettGarckeRobert2007}.
-For the two-phase Mullins-Sekerka problem, related stability results were derived in \cite{BarrettGarckeRobert2010,Nurnberg202203}. \end{rem}
+For the two-phase Mullins--Sekerka problem, related stability results were derived in \cite{BarrettGarckeRobert2010,Nurnberg202203}. \end{rem}